-Virginia Medicaid spousal impoverishment rules protect the at-home spouse when a husband or wife enters a nursing home or long-term care waiver on Medicaid.
-Under federal law, the community spouse can keep a meaningful share of the couple's assets and enough monthly income to stay in the community without being left destitute.
-This guide explains how the Virginia Department of Medical Assistance Services applies those protections in 2026, what the dollar limits are, and what to expect when you apply.
+Virginia Medicaid spousal impoverishment rules protect the at-home spouse when a husband or wife enters a nursing home or a long-term care waiver on Medicaid.
+In 2026, the community spouse can keep between $32,532 and $162,660 in countable assets and up to $4,066.50 per month in income, so a couple is not left destitute by one spouse's care.
+This guide explains how the Virginia Department of Medical Assistance Services (DMAS) applies those protections under Cardinal Care.

-When one spouse qualifies for Virginia Medicaid long-term care, whether in a nursing facility or through the CCC Plus HCBS waiver, federal law under 42 USC § 1396r-5 steps in to prevent the household from being wiped out.
-The rules apply to both spouses as a unit, even though only one is the Medicaid applicant.
+When one spouse qualifies for Virginia Medicaid long-term care, whether in a nursing facility or through the CCC Plus home- and community-based services (HCBS) waiver, federal law under 42 USC §1396r-5 steps in to keep the household from being wiped out.
+Two separate protections exist, one for assets and one for income.
+They work independently, but together they define how much the at-home spouse gets to hold on to.

-Virginia Medicaid long-term care is administered through Cardinal Care, with eligibility determinations handled by the local Department of Social Services.
-DMAS sets the policy; local caseworkers implement it.
+The at-home spouse is called the community spouse.
+The spouse entering long-term care is the institutionalized spouse.
+Virginia Medicaid long-term care is administered through Cardinal Care, with policy set by the Virginia Department of Medical Assistance Services (DMAS) and eligibility determinations handled by the local Department of Social Services (DSS).
+DMAS sets the rules; local caseworkers apply them.

 How the CSRA Works in Virginia

-The Community Spouse Resource Allowance is the asset-side protection.
-It sets how much of the couple's countable assets the at-home spouse gets to keep.
+The Community Spouse Resource Allowance (CSRA) is the asset-side protection.
+It sets how much of the couple's countable assets the at-home spouse keeps when the institutionalized spouse applies for long-term care coverage.

 1. Identify all countable assets belonging to both spouses on the snapshot date.
-This includes checking and savings accounts, CDs, brokerage accounts, investment accounts, and most non-retirement financial assets.
+This includes checking and savings accounts, CDs, brokerage and investment accounts, and most non-home financial holdings.
 Both spouses' assets count regardless of whose name is on the account.

 2. Subtract exempt assets.
-The primary home (when the community spouse lives there), one vehicle, household goods, irrevocable prepaid burial arrangements, and term life insurance without cash value are excluded.
+The primary home (while the community spouse lives there), one vehicle, household goods, irrevocable prepaid burial arrangements, and term life insurance without cash value are excluded.

-3. Apply the 50 percent rule.
+3. Apply the half-of-assets rule.
 The community spouse is entitled to keep half the couple's countable assets.

-The institutionalized spouse keeps $2,000.
-Any remaining countable assets above $2,000 must be spent down before Medicaid eligibility begins.
+The institutionalized spouse keeps $2,000 in countable resources.
+Any countable assets above the CSRA and that $2,000 must be spent down before Medicaid eligibility begins.

 The figures below are hypothetical and shown only to illustrate how the calculation works.
 They are not a real case and not a prediction of your own result.